idfy-io/docs/signature/other-information.md

 This section contains general information

 * ### [Error codes](/signature/error-codes.md)

-A list with error codes
+A table with error codes